Unboxed-Software/solana-course/content/vrf.md

 }
 ```

-To do this, we make use of the `VrfRequestRandomness` data struct from the [SwitchboardV2 rust crate.](https://github.com/switchboard-xyz/solana-sdk/blob/main/rust/switchboard-solana/src/oracle_program/instructions/vrf_request_randomness.rs) This struct has some built-in capabilities to make our lives easier here, most notably the account structure is defined for us and we can easily call `invoke` or `invoke_signed` on the object.

 Once the Switchboard program is invoked, it does some logic on its end and assigns an oracle in the `vrf` account’s defined oracle queue to serve the randomness request.
 The assigned oracle then calculates a random value and sends it back to the Switchboard program.

-Once the result is verified, the Switchboard program then invokes the callback instruction defined in the `vrf` account.
-The callback instruction is where you can write your business logic on how you want to utilize the random number in your program.
-The callback should expect the `vrf` account be passed in, as that is the account the Switchboard program will store the random result in.
-An example may look like this.
+Once the result is verified, the Switchboard program then invokes the `callback` instruction defined in the `vrf` account.
+The callback instruction is where you would have written your business logic using the random numbers.
+In the following code we store the resulting randomness in our `vrf_auth` PDA from our first step.

 ```rust
 // our client program